David Goodwillie (author)

 David Goodwillie is an American novelist, memoirist and journalist.
 He has published three books: the novels Kings County and American Subversive, and the memoir Seemed Like a Good Idea at the Time.

 Early life

 Goodwillie was born in Paris and grew up in London.
 Upon moving to the U.S., his family lived in Montclair, N.J., Baltimore, M.D., and Washington, D.C.
 He graduated from St. Georges School and Kenyon College, where he was captain of the baseball team and drafted to play professionally in 1994 by the Newark Buffalos of the Single-A Frontier League.
 After a short lived career, he moved to New York City, where he held several improbable jobs, including Private Investigator for Kroll Inc., Specialist in Charge at Sotheby's Auction House, and Internet entrepreneur.
-These and other adventures are chronicled in his first book, the 2006 memoir "Seemed Like a Good Idea at the Time."
+Details of Goodwillie's early life are recounted in his 2006 memoir Seemed Like a Good Idea at the Time.